-This post was first written in August 2015 but I wanted to re-share today, on World Mental Health Day, as so many women have messaged me to say it has helped them.
+This post was first written in August 2015 but I wanted to re-share today as it’s International Caesarean Awareness Month and Maternal Mental Health Matters Awareness Week.

 …My eldest son Oliver is now 5, my bambi eyed firstborn son, a boy that if I’m honest, I only got to properly go to enjoy when he turned 10 months old.